-As part of our commitment to supporting clients in their stewardship activities and in integrating sustainability considerations in their approach, in our first year since our departure from KPMG (2020) we became a signatory of the UN PRI and hence undertook our first UNPRI reporting submission during Q1 2021.
+As part of our commitment to supporting clients in their stewardship activities and in integrating sustainability considerations in their approach, in our first year since our departure from KPMG (2020) we became a signatory of the UN PRI and hence undertook our first UN PRI reporting submission during Q1 2021.
 This allowed us to carefully consider how our approach supports the integration of responsible investing factors.
-Each year, Isio will continue to submit a report in order to continually evolve our ESG approach via the scoring and feedback.
-This activity is led on by the Head of Sustainable Investment, and supported by the Sustainable Investment Team, with sign off by the Head of Research and Senior Research Sponsor.
-There have been some delays in this year's reporting as the UN PRI has been revamping its public reporting approach, and we look forward to submitting an updated report, next year.
+As service providers we have since been exempt from UN PRI reporting, but have regularly been engaging with UN PRI and also provided feedback into their ongoing review and await the outcome of this review, and in the meantime will continually look to evolve our ESG approach with best practice approaches.

 Other sustainability reporting: Beyond our reporting to the UK Stewardship Code and UN PRI, we provide reporting to other collaborative entities to which we are party.
 For example, we provide annual reporting to Pensions for Purpose on our adherence to the Impact Investing Principles.
 The focus is on how our advice to pension schemes integrates these principles.
+These Impact Investing Principles are currently being reviewed and we have provided feedback as part of the consultation process.